andrewjw/site/_posts/2024-06-27-leaddev-london-2024-day-1.md

 His recommendations for dealing with it include...

-* be specific - what debt exactly are we talking about?
+* Be specific - what debt exactly are we talking about?
 * Make the debt visible, perhaps through metrics or reports that show where the debt is.
 * Be proactive - neglect is not a strategy.